Selected stories

-The following are selected stories about my work on distributed systems, event sourcing, system integration and machine learning.
-They primarily cover work that has been open-sourced but also some proprietary work.
+The following are selected stories about my work on machine learning, distributed systems, event sourcing and system integration.
+They primarily cover open source work but also some closed source work in industry projects.

 Distributed systems